 3. You are at the mercy of school administrations

 In China, most foreign teachers have temporary visas.
-Most employees must sign an extended legal contract with their employer, usually valid for a few months to 1 year.
+Most employees must sign an extended legal contract with their employer, typically valid for 3 to 12 months.

 What can you do if you don’t like your supervisor’s authoritarian personality or the unpleasant work environment?